 Depending on how you closed your pool, you may need to add water to reach the proper level.
 When you add water, use a hose filter to screen out impurities, and make sure your pool is filled to the halfway mark of your skimmer’s opening.

 6. Reinstall Your Deck Equipment

 This might seem like a page from How to Open an Above Ground Pool 101, but you’ll need to reinstall your deck gear to use your pool.
-This includes ladders , as well as any diving boards, jumping platforms, handrails, or lifts.
+This includes ladders, steps, or lifts.